Ludovico Marracci

-Ludovico Marracci (6 October 1612 – 5 February 1700), also known by Luigi Marracci, was an Italian Oriental scholar and professor of Arabic in the College of Wisdom at Rome.
+Ludovico Marracci (6 October 1612 – 5 February 1700), also known by Luigi Marracci, was an Italian Oriental scholar and professor of Arabic at Sapienza University of Rome.

-He is chiefly known as the publisher and editor of Quran of Muhammad in Arabic.
-He is also well known for translating Quran in Latin, editing an Arabic Bible translation, and numerous other works.
+He is chiefly known as the publisher and editor of Alcorani Textus Universus Arabicè, a translation of Quran in Latin, and for editing an Arabic Bible translation, and numerous other works.

 Biography

 He was born at Lucca in 1612.
 He had become a member of the Clerics Regular of the Mother of God of Lucca and learnt with reputed success in the study of non-European languages, especially Arabic.
 He was the Confessor of Pope Innocent XI.
 The Pope appointed him professor of Arabic at Sapienza University of Rome due to his proficiency in that language.
 In 1665 he was part of the team that debunked the lead tablets of Granada.

 He later declined the promotion of being appointed to the rank of Cardinal of the Catholic Church.
 He died at an age of 88 in 1700.

 He authored The Life of Father Leonardi, the founder of the Clerics Regular of the Mother of God of Lucca, and many more.

 In 2012, a collection of his manuscripts were discovered at the Order of Clerics Regular of the Mother of God in Rome.
 The collection consists of almost 10,000 pages.
 The manuscripts include his work material, notes and significant information on his approach to translating the Qurʻan, as well as different versions of his translation.
 Based on the study of these manuscripts, a new examination of his life, influence, and methods has been published.